 If scheduled downtime is necessary, we will give you at least 48 hours advance notice.
 However, we have never had to use a scheduled downtime during lifetime of Mews Platform, so we would like to keep it same way.
 We will always try to find ways, how to maintain the system without affecting its uptime.
 We have already committed to this by implementing zero-downtime updates of the system.

 If Mews does not meet the monthly uptime of 99.8%, Mews will offer you financial credits.
-The financial credits represent a sum calculated as a percentage of your monthly fee that will be credited to your future invoice.
+The financial credits represent a sum calculated as a percentage of your monthly fee for the provision of services (excluding installation and training fees, merchant fees, Mews Marketplace fees, travel and other costs and other one-off fees as may be applicable) (Monthly Fee“) that will be credited to your future invoice.

 As explained, downtime does not affect everyone at the same time or in the same way, and therefore we find it reasonable to provide financial credits only upon your request.
 Our relationship is based on trust.
 We believe that you will ask for credits only if you think you should receive them.
 To receive the credits, contact us by sending an email to email@example.com by the 15th of the month following the month in which monthly uptime of 99.8% was not met.